Using Google Ads for Online Success

 Formerly known as Google AdWords, Google Ads refers to search engine’s paid advertising product, allowing digital marketers to design ads that manifest when a consumer searches for targeted keywords.
 When configured correctly (easier said than done), these search queries should align with your company’s products or services.
 But how can you anyone spot the difference between promoted ads and organic web pages?
 Simple, Google Ads differ from organic search results by the word “Ad” highlighted in green.

 These ads will usually appear at the top or bottom of Google’s search engine results page (SERP).

 Why Use Google Ads?

 Advertising with Google can prove helpful due to Google’s dominant position in the search engine landscape.
 Unlike paid ads on Facebook, advertising on Google shows relevant ads to people actively searching for a product, service, or answer that fulfills their needs.
-In addition, brands can serve up ads on YouTube, Google Display Network, Google Maps, and Google Play.
+In addition, brands can serve up ads on YouTube, Google Display Network, Google Maps, Google AdSense, and Google Play.